 Credit-invoice also called invoice-based method and subtraction or accounts-based are two main methods of calculating VAT.

-The invoice-based method is used commonly in most of the countries.
-In Invoice-based method, taxes are imposed on sales transactions and businesses receive credit for value-added tax paid on the material used for the formation of products or services
+The invoice-based method is used commonly in most countries.
+In the Invoice-based method, taxes are imposed on sales transactions and businesses receive credit for value-added tax paid on the material used for the formation of products or services

 In the accounts-based method, value-added tax (VAT) is applied to the difference of the sum of all taxable purchases subtracted from all taxable sales.
 The account-based method of value-added, also known as a flat tax, is currently implementing in Japan.